-"It’s Time We Define Limits of Sedition" To Protect Media Freedom: SC
+“It’s Time We Define Limits of Sedition” To Protect Media Freedom: SC

 Delhi Court: Sedition Laws Can’t Be Used to “Quieten the Disquiet,” in Bail Hearing for Pro‑Farmers Protest Cases

-The news channels aired the statement of a politician who was previously jailed for sedition. in their petition, the channels invoked a recent Supreme Court notice in which the court agreed to reexamine the constitutional validity of the sedition law.
+The news channels aired the statement of a politician belonging to the ruling party in Andhra Pradesh, who was critical of the government.
+In their petition, the channels invoked a recent Supreme Court notice in which the court agreed to reexamine the constitutional validity of the sedition law.
 This was when two journalists filed the plea that the law had outlived its utility and those in power were misusing the law to silence their critics.
 This is not the first time the two channels faced restrictions in terms of their media coverage.

 The court considered it necessary to reexamine these particular laws to uphold media freedom, “particularly in the context of the right of the electronic and print media to communicate news, information and the rights, even those that may be critical of the prevailing regime in any part of the nation.”